adamaslan/remixFun1/README.md

-# Remix Indie Stack - stopped at: You can click one of your posts and should see the new page.
+# Remix Indie Stack - stopped at:   💿 Parse the markdown into HTML
 ![The Remix Indie Stack](https://repository-images.githubusercontent.com/465928257/a241fa49-bd4d-485a-a2a5-5cb8e4ee0abf)

 Learn more about [Remix Stacks](https://remix.run/stacks).